In Utero: Production and mixing dispute

 Soon afterward, in April 1993, Albini told the Chicago Tribune that he doubted Geffen would release the album.
 Years later, Albini said: "I wasn't there when the band was having their discussions with the record label.
 All I know is ... we made a record, everybody was happy with it.
 A few weeks later I hear that it's unreleasable and it's all got to be redone."
 While Albini's remarks in the article drew no reply from Nirvana or Geffen, Newsweek ran a similar article soon afterwards that did.
 Nirvana wrote a letter to Newsweek denying any pressure to change the album and saying the author had "ridiculed our relationship with our label based on totally erroneous information".
 The band reprinted the letter in a full-page ad in Billboard.
-Rosenblatt insisted in a press release that Geffen would release anything Nirvana submitted, and label founder David Geffen made the unusual move of calling Newsweek to complain.
+Rosenblatt insisted in a press release that Geffen would release anything Nirvana submitted, and the label founder, David Geffen, made the unusual move of calling Newsweek to complain.

-Nirvana considered working with producer Scott Litt and remixing some tracks with Andy Wallace, who had mixed Nevermind.
+Nirvana considered working with the producer Scott Litt and remixing some tracks with Andy Wallace, who had mixed Nevermind.
 Albini vehemently disagreed, and said the band had agreed not to modify the tracks without his involvement.
 He initially refused to give the master tapes to Gold Mountain, but relented after a phone call from Novoselic.
 The band eventually had Litt remix songs intended as singles; "Heart Shaped Box" and "All Apologies" were remixed at Seattle's Bad Animals Studio in May 1993.

-"I Hate Myself and Want to Die" was omitted as Cobain felt the album already contained too many "noise" songs.
 The rest of the album was left unaltered aside from a remastering.
 Albini was critical of the final mix; he said, "The record in the stores doesn't sound all that much like the record that was made, though it's still them singing and playing their songs, and the musical quality of it still comes across."
 According to Albini, In Utero made him unpopular with major record labels, and he faced problems finding work in the year following its release.